chef/chef-web-docs/content/style_guide.md

 Don't use the names of bands, musicians, or characters from works that are under copyright.

-When writing about security, follow the accepted convention and use "Alice" and "Bob".
-Following this convention helps readers see that they are reading a topic about security and integrate the Chef information with their existing knowledge.
+Write concretely about security wherever possible, for example, "server security" and "server-to-client authentication".
+Try to avoid discussing security abstractly, but if it is unavoidable, follow the existing convention of the specialization and use "Alice" and "Bob".
+Following established convention helps readers identify that the topic is security and and integrate the Chef information with their existing knowledge.

 Here is a list of some example names for you to use (the last names are translations of "Chef"):